 The ROS Client Library for C++ (

-rclcpp) is the user facing, C++ idiomatic interface which provides all of the ROS client functionality like creating nodes, publisher, and subscribers.
+rclcpp) is the user facing, C++ idiomatic interface which provides all of the ROS client functionality like creating nodes, publishers, and subscriptions.

 rclcpp builds on top of

 rcl and the

 rosidl API, and it is designed to be used with the C++ messages generated by